acend/kubernetes-basics-training/content/en/docs/attaching-a-database/_index.md

 {{% param cliToolName %}} edit deployment example-web-app --namespace <namespace>
 ```

-In the file find the section, which defines the containers.
+In the file, find the section which defines the containers.
 You should find it under:

 ```
 ...